 Mobile Barcode Selection

 Universal Digital Coupons do not have a barcode standard at this time, the purpose of this stance was to provide all industries room for future innovation as new scanning capabilities gain market traction.
-Our current recommendation is the code-128 barcode - this barcode can be scanned at most retailers.
+Our current recommendation is the use of a QR Code with a secondary code-128 barcode for optimal consumer experience.